big-jr/installpy/README.md

 ```

 Make sure you pass all three parts of the version number, or the script will fail.

-## Why Use This Script?

-There are two reasons to use this script:
-- It saves you a lot of typing
-- It handles the problem with `zlib` that you'll probably encounter during the build process, and then spend hours looking for on the web.

 Run it, go and have dinner, go to bed, go to sleep, get up in the morning and it'll probably be done.
 Admittedly I was using a Raspberry Pi 3!